fxkrait/Personal-Website/README.md

-This is my Readme for my website project for CIS 155.
+This is my semi-professional resume site about myself and the activities I engage in.

-My project is a semi-professional resume site about myself and the activities I engage in.
+Hand-coded HTML5/CSS.